Atekawere/Ghanian-Akan-Naming/README.md

 JSFiddle or JavaScript Console

 Setup Instructions and Installation
-Clone this repository to a location in your file system. git clone Open terminal command line then navigate to the root folder of the application. cd Akan-Names Open index.html on your Browser.
+Clone this repository to a location in your file system. git clone https://github.com/Atekawere/Ghanian-Akan-Naming.git Open terminal command line then navigate to the root folder of the application. cd Akan-Names Open index.html on your Browser.

 Behaviour Driven Development

-Displays Form For Entering Date and Gender
-INPUT: "User's Birthdate Entered"
-INPUT: "User's Gender Entered"
-OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender" Displays an Error Message if Date Input Left Blank
-INPUT: ""
-OUTPUT: "Displays Error Message"
-Displays an Error Message if Gender Not Chosen
-INPUT: ""
-OUTPUT: "Display an Error Message"
-Clears Form and Reset the Message on Click
-INPUT: "Click Reset Button"
-OUTPUT: "Clears and Resets the Form"
+The website will require a user to fill out information about his date of birth and the century he was was born.
+The application calculates the day of the week the user was born and outputs it.
+One will be required to choose his gender and then click on the submit button in order to generate his/her Akan name.
+The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.

+NB : All input should be in Numbers

 Development
 Want to contribute?
 Great!